Conducting a baseline study

 - ecosystem receptors associated with the pressures.

-This is consistent with using multiple lines of evidence in a
+This is consistent with using multiple lines of evidence in a weight-of-evidence process.

 If the objective is to improve the current understanding of the biophysical environment and establish the community values and management goals, then you might select a wide mix of indicators for: